 A feted European Cup triumph in 1967 meanwhile not only greatly increased their standing on the world stage but was especially notable for one astonishing fact.
 Every one of the Celtic players on the pitch in Lisbon were born within 30 miles of Glasgow.

 In 2019 the club raised a bat for half a century of league titles.
-They have gone on to win another three since.
+They have gone on to win another four since.

-Champions of Scotland on 55 occasions and 34-time winners of the Scottish Cup, much of Rangers’ advantage can be attributed to their record 27 League Cups.
+Champions of Scotland on 55 occasions and 34-time winners of the Scottish Cup, much of Rangers’ advantage can be attributed to their record 28 League Cups, winning their most recent in 2023/24.

 2) Nacional - 117